Wondering How Do I Stop Sweating Between My Legs? Here’s What You Should Know

 • Environment

-Sweating is completely natural, but if you’re suddenly excessively sweating in a way you didn’t before, it might be worth talking with your doctor.
-Possible causes of excessive sweating include:
+Sweating is completely natural but if you’re suddenly sweating excessively in a way you didn’t before, it might be worth talking with your doctor.
+Possible causes include:

 • Secondary hyperhidrosis: This is when you experience excessive sweating as a result of something else.
-Some of those underlying causes of excessive sweating can include:
+Some of those underlying causes can include:

 • Diabetes